-The algorithms presented here use the mechanism of exceptions which is available in a lot of programming languages (Ada, C++, Common Lisp, Java and Maple).
-We find it really appropriate in our case for the following reason.
-Doing computations using the D5 principle [12] can be seen as doing computations as if one is computing over a field.
+The algorithms presented here use the mechanism of exceptions which is available in a lot of programming languages.
+We find it appropriate since doing computations using the D5 principle [12] can be seen as doing computations as if one is computing over a field.
 When a zero divisor is hit (leading to a splitting), one raises an exception exhibiting the splitting.
 This exception can then be caught to restart computations.
-This shortens and makes clearer the algorithms presented here, although the reader needs to be familiar with exceptions.
-Algorithm 5 is the only one which directly throws exceptions.
+This shortens and makes clearer the algorithms presented here.
+Only the Algorithm 5 throws exceptions.